-But this one was different, it’s the first time we’ve experienced spending summer in the mountains on an Italian family holiday.
-It’s the first time we’ve all worked together to reach a goal (get to the top of that very, very steep hill).
-The first time I’ve seen faces of pure joy and exhilaration on my girls when they realised they could do it combined with their pop-out eyes at the awesome (their words) park.
+The trip certainly proved to be a holiday of firsts.
+It was the first time we’d experienced spending summer in the mountains on an Italian family holiday.
+The first time we’d all worked together to reach a goal (get to the top of that very, very steep hill).
+And the first time I’ve seen faces of pure joy and exhilaration on my girls when they realised they could do it combined with their pop-out eyes at the awesome (their words) park.
 If I could bottle those feelings I would be a very happy lady.

 We were lucky to have our concierge Alexandra at the Rosa Alpina on hand.
-Who advised us on many of the walks we did with the kids.
-There is so much to do, it was great to have some advice!
-Our walks were all stroller friendly too for my two year old nephew Josh, as we were joined by the Banerjee-Thankys for part of our travels too.
+Who advised us on many of the family walks.
+There are so many options, it’s good to get some advice.
+Our walks were all stroller friendly too for my two year old nephew.

 We spent time in three areas on our visit to this beautiful location in northeast Italy.
-Here’s the perfect Dolomite itinerary for first-timers and those wanting a family-friendly hiking holiday.
+Here’s the perfect Dolomites itinerary for first-timers and those wanting a family-friendly hiking holiday.

 SAN CASSIANO, Italy

-This lovely little mountain village was our base and the location of Hotel Rosa Alpina where we stayed.
+This lovely little mountain village was our base and the location of our Hotel Rosa Alpina.

 One of our first adventures began with jumping on a cable car to Piz Sorega.
-Where we experienced our first Movimënt park as soon as we landed on terra firma.
+Where we experienced our first Movimënt park.

-The theory being you can work your muscles whilst being surrounded by glorious alpine meadows.
+The theory behind the park – work on your muscles whilst being surrounded by glorious alpine meadows.
 The training effects at the fitness parks are further increased with being 2003 metres above sea level.

 Things to do in Piz Sorega

-There are three main parks like Piz Sorega in the region and you could easily spend the whole days with the outdoor activities on offer.
+There are three main parks like Piz Sorega in the region and you could easily spend the whole day enjoying the outdoor activities on offer.